Song for a Raggy Boy: Plot

 In 1939, on the brink of World War II, the St. Judes Reformatory is a ruthless Irish school for boys.
 Grey, gloomy and ruled by the sadistic Brother John (Iain Glen), the school prefers punishment to rehabilitation.
 But new lay teacher William Franklin (Aidan Quinn), fresh from the frontline of the Spanish Civil War, fights to liberate the boys from their oppressors.

 Patrick Delaney 743 (Chris Newman) arrives at the school aged 13 and a half.
 He, like all the boys, is allocated a number which the brothers use.
 Franklin, however, always uses the boys' names.
-Delaney is an attractive boy and he receives the unwelcome attentions of a pedophile brother, Brother Mac (Marc Warren), who molests and rapes the boy in the school toilets.
+Delaney is an attractive boy and receives the unwelcome attention of Brother Mac (Marc Warren), who rapes the boy in the school toilets.
 The boy tells of his ordeal to a visiting priest in confession only to be told not to say a word to anyone.
 Word of Delaney's confession reaches Brother Mac who punishes the boy by forcing him under a cold shower naked, then giving him his clothes so they are also wet.

-Liam Mercier 636 (John Travers).
-Mercier is one of the few boys who can read and write, but is otherwise a hard case.
+Liam Mercier 636 (John Travers) is one of the few boys who can read and write, but is otherwise a hard case.
 Franklin befriends the boy and interests him in poetry, some of it written by communist sympathisers.
-Mercier and Franklin both challenge the authority of Brother John - Mercier by protesting at the vicious beating of two brothers on Christmas Day, and Franklin by stepping in and actually stopping the whipping.
+Mercier and Franklin both challenge the authority of Brother John - Mercier by protesting at the vicious beating of two brothers, (Gerald and Sean Peters) on Christmas Day, (after both brothers cross the dividing wall to be with each other) and Franklin by stepping in and actually stopping the whipping.
 Brother John bides his time and, having tricked Mercier into coming out of class, beats him continuously in front of Brother Mac in the refectory.
 Franklin is eventually told by Brother Mac that Mercier is in the refectory, after which Franklin discovers Mercier's dead body.
 He carries the corpse out of the room.

 Livid, Franklin attacks Brother John, calling him a murderer.
 Brothers John and Mac are taken from the school by the Church authorities.
 At Mercier's funeral, Franklin tells the other boys that his death was murder, before kissing the coffin.
 Franklin decides he has to leave the school, but is persuaded to stay at the last minute when he is moved by Delaney reciting Eva Gore-Booth's poem "Comrades" across the playground.
 Franklin drops his bags and Delaney runs towards Franklin and jumps up to hug him while all the other boys gather round in love and affection for their saviour.